davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 [diagram with undecided node now decided blue, with "interpretation: blue wins"]

-... the algorithm changed its mind!
+Whoops, the algorithm changed its mind!
 We absolutely cannot allow that.
 So we can't have a tiebreak.
 But if we can't have a tiebreak, then we can't fix the split vote situation.
-So the whole majority voting thing looks like a dead end.
+So we can't make the majority algorithm decide in spite of even one crash.
+This whole majority voting thing was so promising at the beginning, and now it's starting to look like a dead end.

 Dang.